yaswebdev/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-this directory for pointers and arrays
+this is readme file for pointers directory